KangaRoo1372/webliero/converter/readme.md

 - do not modify "textures" array in any way;
 - use original spritesheet (or at least do not add more sprites to the spritesheet or make sprites bigger than their fixed size);
 - set only "medium sprites" (110-239) as startFrame for wObjects and nObjects;
-- do not add any WebLiero Extended properties;
+- do not add any WebLiero Extended properties.
-- after conversion, don't forget to change manually values of blowAway property for sid1, sid3 and sid4 in LieroKit.

 ## *4. CREDITS*